OptimusPrimus/dcase2019_task1b/README.md

 http://dcase.community/challenge2019/task-acoustic-scene-classification

-## Step-by-step Guide for Prediction & Training
+## Step-by-Step Guide for Prediction & Training

 As a first step we need to set up the environment:
 - Clone this project to you local machine: